StackmateNetwork/stackmate-core/src/bip392/README.md

 ## Encryption Standard

-We propose primarily supporting the simple ChaCha20Poly1305 cipher standard, with the requirement of a 24-bit initialization vector or nonce.
+We propose primarily supporting the simple ChaCha20Poly1305 cipher standard, with the initialization vector or nonce prefixed to the output ciphertext.

 Ciphertext is encoded in base64 to be as compact as possible.